gordon-cs/GameOfLife-bleecker-hyung/README.md

 To run this program, first download this directory.

-In terminal, type:
+Navigate to it in terminal, then type:

     make

 then:

     ./gameoflife